microsoft/vscode-docs/docs/datascience/data-wrangler-quick-start.md

 ![a screenshot showing the entry point into Data Wrangler from a file](https://github.com/microsoft/vscode-docs/assets/15910920/517e1e29-ba45-4e24-87fb-adb53a6207f1)

-## UI Tour
+## UI tour

 Data Wrangler has two modes when working with your data.
 The details for each mode are explained in the subsequent sections below.

-1. **Viewing Mode:** The viewing mode optimizes the interface for you to quickly view, filter and sort your data.
+1. **Viewing mode:** The viewing mode optimizes the interface for you to quickly view, filter and sort your data.
 This mode is great for doing initial exploration on the dataset.
-2. **Editing Mode:** The editing mode optimizes the interface for you to apply transformations, cleaning, or modifications to your dataset.
-As you apply these transformations in the interface, Data Wrangler automatically generates the relevant Pandas code, and this can be exported back into your Notebook for reuse.
+2. **Editing mode:** The Editing mode optimizes the interface for you to apply transformations, cleaning, or modifications to your dataset.
+As you apply these transformations in the interface, Data Wrangler automatically generates the relevant Pandas code, and this can be exported back into your notebook for reuse.

-Note: By default, Data Wrangler opens in the View mode.
+Note: By default, Data Wrangler opens in the Viewing mode.
 You can change this behavior in the Settings editor `kb(workbench.settings.dataWrangler.startInEditModeForNotebookEntrypoints)`.

 ### Viewing mode interface